devspace-sh/devspace/README.md

 **Yes.** You have multiple options:

-1. Use DevSpace with your current kubectl context (not using DevSpace Cloud at all).
+1. Use DevSpace with your current kube-context (not using DevSpace Cloud at all).
 2. Using the SaaS version of DevSpace Cloud and connect your existing Kubernetes clusters to DevSpace Cloud as external clusters (available soon).
 DevSpace Cloud will then be able to automatically manage cluster users and permissions.
 This lets you created isolated namespaces (Spaces) within your Kubernetes clusters.
 3. Run DevSpace Cloud on-premise and connect your Kubernetes cluster to it in the same way you would use the SaaS version of DevSpace Cloud.